 Characterisation of the ceria and yttria co-doped scandia zirconia; produced by an innovative sol-gel and combustion process

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in the St Andrews Research Repository are protected by copyright, with all rights reserved, unless otherwise indicated.